alperyazar/ayazar.dev/docs/source/p/c/properties/efficient.md

 # 💚 efficient

-C is an efficient language.
-If efficiency is mentioned in a context, we should question what kind of efficiency is being referred to.
-In this context, efficiency refers to the number of instructions generated when the code is compiled.
-Low-level languages like C and C++ generally perform more efficiently in terms of execution speed and memory consumption compared to high-level languages.
-For this reason, these languages are sometimes referred to as **energy-efficient** or **green languages**.
+C is known for its efficiency.
+When discussing efficiency in programming, it's important to specify the type of efficiency being referred to.
+In this context, 'efficiency' relates to the number of instructions generated during the compilation of code.
+Low-level languages like C and C++, are typically more efficient in terms of execution speed and memory usage compared to high-level languages.
+This efficiency in resource utilization leads to lower energy consumption during operation, which is why such languages are sometimes labeled as **energy-efficient** or even 🌍 **green languages**, symbolizing their lesser impact on the environment.

-From another perspective, high-level languages can also be more efficient.
-It depends on how easily a program that performs the same task can be written in the respective language.
-In other words, **from a developer's perspective, high-level languages like Python can be more efficient than languages like C.**
-While writing code in high-level languages is more efficient (accomplishing more in less time), the execution of the code may not be as efficient as in low-level languages.
-As a result, it is incorrect to claim that any programming language is the best or the most efficient in every aspect.
+From a different perspective, high-level languages can also be considered more efficient, depending on the ease and speed with which a program performing the same task can be written.
+In this regard, from a developer's viewpoint, high-level languages like Python may offer greater efficiency compared to languages like C. This efficiency is in terms of coding productivity - achieving more in less time.
+However, while code writing in high-level languages is more time-efficient, their execution may not be as efficient in terms of speed and resource utilization as in low-level languages like C. Therefore, it's not accurate to label any one programming language as universally 'best' or 'most efficient' in every aspect.

-Due to its efficiency and closeness to (medium-low) hardware both in terms of efficiency and level, the C language is one of the ideal languages for system programming or writing operating systems.
+Owing to its efficiency and "near hardware" — both in terms of performance and its mid-to-low-level nature — the C language stands as an ideal choice for system programming and operating system development.

 ```{disqus}
 :disqus_identifier: b9d1c943-70db-46be-a715-4290bf75a669